1996 Mount Everest disaster: Supplementary oxygen

-Following the disaster, the use and non-use of supplementary oxygen was the focus of much discussion and analysis, with a guide and a sardar both criticized by Krakauer for not using supplementary oxygen while performing guide duties.
+Following the disaster, the use and non-use of supplementary oxygen was the focus of much discussion and analysis, with Boukreev and Sherpa leader Lopsang criticized by Krakauer for not using supplementary oxygen while performing guide duties.
 Both men gave detailed written explanations as to why they preferred not to use oxygen; both men did in fact carry a bottle on the summit day that could be used if needed in an emergency or extraordinary situation.
 In his book The Climb, Boukreev shared this explanation with Mark Bryant, the editor of Outside magazine:

 Also, Mr. Krakauer raised a question about my climbing without oxygen and suggested that perhaps my effectiveness was compromised by that decision.
 In the history of my career, as I have detailed above, it has been my practice to climb without supplementary oxygen.
 In my experience, it is safer for me, once acclimatized, to climb without oxygen in order to avoid the sudden loss of acclimatization that occurs when supplementary oxygen supplies are depleted.

 My particular physiology, my years of high-altitude climbing, my discipline, the commitment I make to proper acclimatization, and the knowledge I have of my own capacities have always made me comfortable with this choice.
 And, Scott Fischer was comfortable with that choice as well.
 He authorized me to climb without supplementary oxygen.

 To this I would add: As a precautionary measure, in the event that some extraordinary demand was placed upon me on summit day, I was carrying one (1) bottle of supplementary oxygen, a mask, and a regulator.

+Beidleman said that Boukreev had brought oxygen to the Balcony but declined to use it, handing the bottle to Beidleman and stating he had “no need.”
+This contradicted the original plan and Fischer’s directive that guides use oxygen while supporting clients according to Beidleman.
+While acknowledging Boukreev’s strength and speed as a climber, Beidleman argued that going without oxygen impaired Boukreev’s ability to assist others down from the summit.
+He suggested that Boukreev didn’t fully recognize his responsibility as a commercial guide, noting the consequences of prioritizing personal style over team safety.

 Radios

 There were several issues and problems with radios and their use on summit day.
-Scott Fischer's sardar did not have a company-issued radio, but did have a "small yellow" radio that was owned by Sandy Pittman.
+Scott Fischer's Sardar did not have a company-issued radio, but did have a "small yellow" radio that was owned by Sandy Pittman.
 Rob Hall's team also had an issue with a radio during a discussion over oxygen bottles that caused confusion.
+Ian Woodall, the leader of a South African team at the South Col, refused to let other groups use his radio after their batteries were depleted during the storm.